-We all know the common saying, “There’s no such thing as a stupid question.”
-But are all questions created equal?
-When it comes to asking questions in the workplace, there is no doubt that your curiosity can help demonstrate your engagement, intellect, and genuine desire to learn and grow in your position.
+We all know the common saying, “There’s no such thing as a stupid question.” but are all questions created equal?
+When it comes to asking questions in the workplace, there is no doubt that your curiosity can help demonstrate your engagement, intellect and genuine desire to learn and grow in your position.

 - Ask questions you can’t find the answer to on Google.
 Asking basic questions in the workplace that you can easily find the answer to online may make you appear like you don’t know what you’re doing.
 If you have a question that does not need to be answered in the moment and can wait until you get back to your computer for a quick Google search, hold off on asking it.
 You don’t want to take up time in someone’s busy schedule and come off as lazy or unknowledgeable.

 - Ask questions at the right time.
 A question is more likely to be well received and more thoroughly answered if it is asked at the right time.
 If you notice that the person you are trying to ask is in the middle of doing complex calculations or is preparing for a meeting, hold off on approaching them.
-Wait to engage with them until they return from lunch or do not seem distracted.
+Wait to engage them until they return from lunch or do not seem distracted.

 - Ask questions that demonstrate what you already know.
 When constructing a question, try to incorporate some of your previous knowledge on the topic.
 It will help you appear thoughtful and allow you to come across as someone trying to build on his or her already existing knowledge, not someone who is completely uninformed.
 For example, “What should I put in the subject line of these emails?” does not sound as good as, “In order to increase the open rate of these emails, what would be most effective to put in the subject line?”
-The former wording sounds like you have no ideas on the topic, the latter is more specific and sounds more informed.
+The former wording sounds like you have no ideas on the topic; the latter is more specific and sounds more informed.

 When it comes down to it, not all questions are created equal.
-Luckily, these tips will help you form questions that will make you appear inquisitive, engaged, and like you’re expanding on what you already know.
+Luckily, these tips will help you form questions that will make you appear inquisitive and engaged, like you’re expanding on what you already know.